chainwhisper/docusaurus/docs/doc2.md

 ---
 id: doc2
-title: Creating a Wallet on Binance Chain
+title: Creating a Wallet on Binance Chain Web Wallet
 ---

 To start, navigate to the Binance Chain [homepage](https://www.binance.org/en) (or [testnet](https://testnet.binance.org/en/) if you wish to test using testnet funds) and click on “Create Wallet” in the upper left-hand corner of your screen.